dm0-/installer/README.md

   - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
   - CentOS is too old to support the UEFI and networkd functionality until a CentOS 8 container image is available.
-  - Gentoo is currently untested due to hardware constraints, but it should support all features (except `ramdisk` since Gentoo currently expects no initrd).
+  - Gentoo is currently untested due to hardware constraints, but it should support all features.

 ### General